alexjohnj/SACFiles.jl/README.md

 you can access the header for a file.
 They also have one or two fields that contain the data in the SAC file.
 The types are as follows:

-- `SACEvenTimeSeries <: AbstractSACTimeSeries <: AbstractSACData`: An evenly
+- `SACEvenTimeSeries <: AbstractTimeSeries <: AbstractSACData`: An evenly
   sampled time series.
 Data is stored in the `data` field.
-- `SACUnevenTimeSeries <: AbstractSACTimeSeries <: AbstractSACData`: An unevenly
+- `SACUnevenTimeSeries <: AbstractTimeSeries <: AbstractSACData`: An unevenly
   sampled time series.
 The independent variable is stored in the `idata` field and the dependant variable is stored in the `ddata` field.
-- `SACComplexSpectrum <: AbstractSACSpectrum <: AbstractSACData`: Spectral data
+- `SACComplexSpectrum <: AbstractSpectrum <: AbstractSACData`: Spectral data
   stored in real and imaginary form.
 The data is accessible via the `data::Vector{Complex{Float32}}` field.
-- `SACAmplitudeSpectrum <: AbstractSACSpectrum <: AbstractSACData`: Spectral
+- `SACAmplitudeSpectrum <: AbstractSpectrum <: AbstractSACData`: Spectral
   data stored in amplitude and phase form.
 The amplitude data is stored in the `ampdata` field and the phase data is stored in the `phasedata` field.
 - `SACGeneralXY <: AbstractSACData`: General X vs. Y data.
 The x variable's data